davhunt/instruments/swcq/readme.md

 ## SWCQ (Self-Worth Contingency Questionnaire)

 ### Versions
 The SWCQ questionnaire is currently on the original release.
 Only the English self report is available.
-The instructions in the original measure were modified for online data collection.
+The questions were drawn directly from a version provided by the author in January 2023 (swcq.docx).
+The instructions in the original paper form were modified for online data collection.

 ### Scoring Script
 The SWCQ questionnaire is included in the repository scoring script.
 Threshold for scoring is 100%.
-Scoring instructions were received directly form the author in January 2023.
+Scoring instructions were received directly form the author in January 2023 (swcq-scoring.doc).
 See data dictionaries for further details.

 ### References